cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

 I performed this experiment; the figure with the slip rate results is shown below for comparison with Figure 5 in the paper, and are included in a new document in the supplemental material.
+The most relevant figure is also shown
+here:

 ![Figure \label{fig}](../figures/nsv_slip_rate_envelopes.pdf)